Up to 60% off sofas & mattresses — limited‑time deals.

 • Back sleepers and combo sleepers prioritizing alignment

-• Heavier sleepers who hate saggy edges
+• Heavier sleepers who don’t want saggy edges

-• Shoppers seeking a luxury, controlled feel
+• Shoppers who want a luxury, controlled feel

 • Where it falls short